Tutorial Gateway

 TicketsAvailable is a non-nullable int variable, whereas TicketsonSale is a nullable int variable holding the value of Null.
 In the if condition, we are checking whether TicketsonSale is null.

-Here, in this case, we have assigned TicketsonSale to null, so obviously the result will be
+Here, in this case, we have assigned TicketsonSale to null, so obviously, the result will be

 TicketsAvailable = 0

-C# code without using Null Coalescing
+The code without using C# Null Coalescing.

 using System;